plyght/PongJS/README.md

 - Start/Reset Game: The player can start a new game using the start button.
 The game can be reset by pressing the Escape key.
 Running the Game

-To run the game, start the Bun server using the command 'bun server.js' and open your browser to http://localhost:3000.
+To run the game, start the Bun server using the command "bun server.js" and open your browser to http://localhost:3000.

 Contributing: